Betsy Ross and the American Flag

 - The flag should never have placed upon it, nor on any part of it, nor attached to it any mark, insignia, letter, word, figure, design, picture, or drawing of any nature. (section 8g)

 - No part of the flag should ever be used as a costume or athletic uniform. (section 8j)

 The Flag Code states that the flag should never be worn.
 (Section 8d): "The flag should never be used as wearing apparel."

 Because the T-shirt is, according to the Flag Code, indeed a flag, it leads to the somewhat absurd conclusion that it needs to be retired in a dignified way.

 No. Section 8i of the Flag Code reads, "The flag should never be used for advertising purposes in any manner whatsoever."
 The earliest drafts of the Flag Code were in response to the use of the flag in advertisements and on packaging, especially for beer.
 Read more.

 Krazy Eddie's TV ad

 Section 6a: "It is the universal custom to display the flag only from sunrise to sunset on buildings and on stationary flagstaffs in the open.
 However, when a patriotic effect is desired, the flag may be displayed twenty-four hours a day if properly illuminated during the hours of darkness."

 The Flag Code offers no additional guidance on what "properly illuminated" means.
 We interpret it to mean that there should be either a light directly upon the flag or that there be sufficient local lighting to make the flag visible at night.

-If you cannot "properly illuminate" your flag, we recommend that you retire it at sunset, as the Flag Rules specify.
+If you cannot "properly illuminate" your flag, the Flag Rules specify that you should retire it at sunset.